RallyTechServices/defect-apps-2/defects-in-release-burnup-with-fixed-target/README.md

 The y axis is count.

+App Settings allows the admin to choose the Defect states that can be counted as a "closed" state.

 Series:
-  * Product Defects: At the end of every sprint (or today if the current sprint), count the number of defects that are either associated with the release directly OR associated with the release via a story associated with the release.
-(NOTE: because we can't get the list of defects associated with a story associated with the release on a date, we look for defects currently associated with a storyin the release and then look at its status on each date.)
+  * Product Defects: At the end of every sprint (or today if the current sprint), count the number of defects that are NOT in a closed state.

 ## Development Notes

 ### First Load